The surest way to keep Pug’s shedding under control is to get the best brush for a pug and establish a grooming routine.

-It features flexible pins that have fine plastic tips that massage and stimulate the skin.
+It features flexible pins that have fine plastic tips to massage and stimulate the skin.

-Also, the slightly curved handle and bristles are designed to access all the difficult spots like around the legs and beneath the chin.
+Also, the slightly curved handle and bristles are designed to access all the difficult spots such as around the legs and beneath the chin.

 The small size is best suited for smaller breeds dogs hence ideal for stimulating and spreading precious oils all over the Pug’s coat.